bitcoinfo/bitcoin-history/_posts/2019-01-05-electronic-cash.md

 ---
 layout: single
-title: Digital Cash and Electronic Payments - Before Bitcoin
+title: Digital Cash and Electronic Payments
 description: An arrangement of resources related to the quest for digital cash, before Bitcoin.
 excerpt: "Each RPOW or POW token can only be used once but since it gives birth to a new one, it is as though the same token can be handed from person to person."
 header: